dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 ## Prerequisites
 - **An active subscription at the DigiCert CA**: The subscription is required to get a registration authority (RA) certificate from the DigiCert CA.

-## Install the DigiCert Registration Authorization certificate
+## Install the DigiCert RA certificate

-You must have an active subscription at the DigiCert CA to get the Registration Authorization certificate.

-1. Save the following code snippet as in a file named **certreq.ini** and update as required (for example: *Subject name in CN format*).
+1. Save the following code snippet as in a file named **certreq.ini** and update it as required (for example: *Subject name in CN format*).

    ```
     [Version]